getlago/lago-docs/docs/guide/02_self-hosting/tracking.md

 - `credit_note_issued`: when a new credit note is issued for a customer
 - `billable_metric_deleted`: when a billable metric is deleted
 - `plan_deleted`: when a plan is deleted
+- `customer_deleted`: when a customer account is deleted

 ## Detail of data collected about your organization
 By default, we collect data of your organization that you used in the signup form: